 -

-On the Review <my-stack-name> page, click Rollback on failure and then click Submit.
+On the Review <my-stack-name> page, click Submit.

 /qumulo/my-stack-name/last-run-status